Libya flood survivors pick through ruins in search of missing thousands

 "We lost at least 50 members from my father’s family, between missing and dead," he said.

-Brick factory worker Wali Eddin Mohamed Adam, 24, living on the outskirts, had awakened to the boom of the water on the night of the storm and rushed to the city centre to find it was gone.
-He had lost around 15 family members and nine friends.
+Wali Eddin Mohamed Adam, 24, a Sudanese brick factory worker living on Derna's outskirts, had awakened to the boom of the water on the night of the storm and rushed to the city centre to find it was gone.
+Nine of his fellow workers were lost, and around 15 others had lost their families, he said.

 "All were swept away by the valley into the sea," he said.
 "May God have mercy upon them them and grant them heaven."

-Rescue teams have arrived from Egypt, Tunisia, the United Arab Emirates, Turkey, and Qatar, al-Ghaithi said.
-Turkey is sending a ship carrying equipment to set up two field hospitals.
+Rescue teams arrived from Egypt, Tunisia, the United Arab Emirates, Turkey and Qatar.
+Turkey sent a ship carrying equipment to set up two field hospitals.
+Italy sent three planes of supplies and personnel, as well as two navy ships that had difficulty offloading because Derna's debris-choked port was almost unusable.

-The beach was littered with clothes, toys, furniture, shoes and other possessions swept out of homes by the torrent.
+Rescue work is hindered by the political fractures in a country of 7 million people, at war on-and-off and with no government holding nationwide reach since a NATO-backed uprising toppled Muammar Gaddafi in 2011.

+An internationally recognised Government of National Unity (GNU) is based in Tripoli, in the west.
+A parallel administration operates in the east, under control of the Libyan National Army of Khalifa Haftar, who failed to capture Tripoli in a bloody 14-month siege that unravelled in 2020.

 "I survived with my wife but I lost my sister," said Mohamed Mohsen Bujmila, a 41-year-old engineer.
 "My sister lives downtown where most of the destruction happened.
 We found the bodies of her husband and son and buried them."